 The SR 432 Rail Realignment and Highway Improvements Project will identify project concepts to address the safety, traffic congestion, system mobility and freight capacity issues where the rail and roadway systems overlap along the corridor.
 These improvements will facilitate regional economic development by keeping freight, employees, residents, and tourists moving through the corridor.

-In 1988, when the Lower Columbia ports requested that the U.S. Army Corps of Engineers study the deepening of the Columbia River shipping channel, it was understood that simply upgrading the river's ability to move freight would not be enough to help the region compete in the global marketplace.
-If the river was deepened, then the road and rail systems that connect to the Columbia River and the Port of Longview would also need to be improved to be able to handle increasing volumes of freight.
+In 1988, the Lower Columbia ports requested that the U.S. Army Corps of Engineers study the deepening of the Columbia River shipping channel to help the region become competitive in the global marketplace.
+The river deepening increased interest in moving freight through the region, leading to further study of the road and rail systems that connect to the Columbia River and the Port of Longview in order to handle increasing volumes of freight.

 POSTED 11.14.13 The initial project concepts presented at the first public open house on November 13, 2013 are now available.
 A copy of the open house presentation and the initial concepts can be downloaded from the document library.